ALib C++ Library

 Simple exception types are therefore very lightweight, as for example class std::runtime_error which contains a simple, dynamically allocated string message.

 The exception type introduced here seems in contrast rather heavy!
-It allows to collect many new entries and each entry, as being of type Message in turn may consist of a bigger collection of message arguments.
+It allows collecting many new entries and each entry, as being of type Message in turn may consist of a bigger collection of message arguments.

 As a result, the rather complex type Exception becomes extremely lightweight.
-While it has the same minimum footprint as exceptions found in the standard C++ library, it usually also performs only one single memory allocation to store all information collected while unwinding the stack.
+While it has a smaller footprint than standard C++ library exceptions std::runtime_error, it (usually) also performs only one single memory allocation to store all information collected while unwinding the stack.

 2.2.4 Exception Entries And Arguments